Wineburner/Color-Picker/README.md

 ## Color-Picker
-A C# Test Driven Devlopment program that allows the user to select a color using Hex and RGB.
+A C# Test Driven Devlopment program that allows the user to select a color using Hex, RGB and CMYK.

 #To Do
-Add support for CMYK, HSV, and HSL.
+Add support for HSV, and HSL.